-Mrs Hansen is teaching Sycamore Class as Mrs. Jones is recovering from a ruptured Achilles tendon.
-The class are supported by teaching assistants Mrs. Hinchliffe and Miss Jones.
+Mrs. Jones is the main class teacher and Mrs. Birt teaches on a Wednesday.
+The class are supported by teaching assistants Mrs. Hinchliffe and Mrs Holmes.

 In September, 16 of our Year 6 enjoyed a residential trip to Little Canada on the Isle of Wight accompanied by Mr Owen, Miss Jones, Mrs Goodwin and Mrs Hinchliffe.
 Each day started with breakfast at 07:05, followed by a morning of activities organised by PGL.
 Unfortunately the planned kayaking had to be cancelled due to strong winds but we still enjoyed abseiling, archery, aeroball, trapeze and fire lighting.
 In the afternoons we visited Carisbrooke Castle, a dinosaur museum and Alum Bay near the Needles.
 PGL also organised evening activities including a camp fire on a nearby beach.
 The children were a credit to our school and everybody had a fantastic time!

 As is tradition, Sycamore class were invited to All saints Church in Norton Fitzwarrren to remember those who gave their lives in World war 1 and 2.
 There are five war graves in the church yard, four for soldiers killed during World War 2 and one for a soldier killed during World War 1.
 The children placed a cross with a poppy at each grave during a service led by the Royal British Legion.
 A bugler sounded the last post and we then observed a minutes silence.

 A perspex silhouette was photographed at each grave.
 These silhouettes have been sent to churches around the country to represent soldiers killed during World War 1 ahead of commemorations to mark 100 years since the conflict's end (There but not There).

 Back at school Sycamore led a whole school assembly about the ceremony.